 - Maintenance of the quality reference material production, storage, and distribution.

-The Crime Laboratory Service is comprised of approximately 660 personnel.
+The Crime Laboratory Division is comprised of approximately 660 personnel.
 New Crime Lab employees are provided intensive training before being approved to examine evidence.
 The length of initial training depends on the forensic scientist's areas of analysis.
 Some areas of analysis, such as seized drugs, may take approximately twelve months, while other areas, such as firearms or forensic document examinations, may take up to 24 months.
 Forensic scientists assist law enforcement agencies with crime scene investigations, provide training to criminal justice system, analyze physical evidence in criminal cases, and present results of analyses through courtroom testimony.